Skip to content

 Getting Started

 To get started with the SQL Engine, you will need to have a dataset that you can query.
 Only JSON logs can be queried using SQL.
-Dozzle leveages the power of WebAssembly to run SQL queries in the browser, which means that your data never leaves your machine.
+Dozzle leverages the power of WebAssembly to run SQL queries in the browser, which means that your data never leaves your machine.

 The SQL Engine uses WebAssembly to run SQL queries in the browser with DuckDB.
 When the SQL Engine is first opened, DuckDB WASM is downloaded and initialized in the browser.
 This could take a while if you are on a slow connection.
 The SQL Engine then reads only the JSON logs and creates a virtual table in DuckDB.
 This allows you to run SQL queries against your data in real-time.